 Short answer: For the first two sessions of a class, there is a strict two person maximum per dog policy as space allows, and it should be the same people for those two sessions.
 If your dog is enrolled in their first class ever with us, we ask that no more than two people attend class with the dog, and we recommend they both be adults.
 (If there are circumstances that prevent the same person from attending the first two classes, or you have an older teen who wants to take part in training, please contact us.)

 Long answer: Especially when training a young dog, consistency is the key to good training.
 The most consistent training will come from one dedicated trainer per dog.
-However, we do understand the benefit of multiple people coming to train & learn.
+However, we do understand the benefit of two people coming to train & learn.
 Kindergarten and Beginner Obedience classes are challenging because both the dog AND the person(s) handling the dog have a lot to learn.
 The more individuals involved in the learning process, the longer it takes for the dog to make progress.
 Once the dog has learned some basic skills, it’s much easier to swap human handlers from class to class.
 We usually handle these swaps on a case-by-case basis after the instructor has seen your dog in class.
-(Lastly, our training facility seems spacious when we keep to one person per dog per session; it quickly becomes overcrowded if every dog has multiple people.)
+(Lastly, our training facility seems spacious with one or two people per dog per session; it quickly becomes overcrowded if every dog has multiple people.)

 If you are looking to involve the whole family in training (including younger children) it’s best to practice the training exercises at home when the dog is less distracted.
 We send out written notes and videos after each class so everyone in the family can be aware of what we practice each week.
 We also have a private support group on Facebook for students.
 The whole family can join, it’s a great place to ask questions, post progress videos, and access more written/video material.